isaaclab_rl

 Parameters:

-• actor_critic – The actor-critic torch module.
+• policy – The policy torch module.

 • normalizer – The empirical normalizer module.
 If None, Identity is used.